Areas of Expertise: Experimental-testing

 The ORL has a Bose ElectroForce BioDynamic test machine.
 This uni-axial loading machine can apply a maximal load of 200 N. Dynamic or static loading can be performed under incubator circumstances.
 Hence, tissue growth and biological specimens within a sterile environment can be tested, and the biological tissue can be subjected to in-vivo biomechanical loads.

 We are experts in the applications of radiostereometric analysis (RSA) to quantify the 3-D motion of one segment to the other.
 This is of high relevance if we want to determine the migration of an implant relative to bone upon dynamic loading, or if we want to determine how much soft tissues deforms due to loading or kinematic changes.
-Depending on the experimental conditions the accuracy of this technique is around 50 microns.

 The ORL utilizes Tekscan pressure mapping to assess how joint loading is altered due to interventions such as cartilage repair, ACL reconstruction, implant positioning and other reconstructive techniques.
 We have ample experience in calibrating and registering the pressure maps in a reliable way.